What is a Wide Area Network (WAN)?

 The core network that connects all of your data and devices needs to be robust.
 So, ideally, you want a managed WAN service from a provider (like iomart) that has their very own reliable network.
 It’s cost-effective, ultra-fast and can scale endlessly as your business grows.

 iomart offers 24/7 support and maintenance, to organise and optimise all of your traffic, while making updates in line with the latest technological developments.
 So you can be safe in the knowledge that every bit, byte, email and phone call always gets from A to B securely and efficiently.

 What about managed WAN for a hybrid workforce?

 Hybrid working has come with it’s pros and cons.
 We’re now able to work from anywhere, offering us flexibility like never before.
 But for most businesses the shift has been challenging.
 Because your business data now exists everywhere.
 In your office, at home, in the data centre, Azure, even the local cafe…

 The days of traditional network architecture are behind us, with many users working outside of your wide area network.
 So iomart has designed a unique service with a layer of security that extends across every user (no matter where they are, or what device they’re using).

 A traditional WAN usually connects a single high performance ethernet circuit to a business site.
 But SD-WAN is different.
 It might be delivered in a physical device, but it’s simply software that dictates how your physical circuits are used.
 So it can organise all of your data traffic into the right lanes.
 This means your low priority traffic (like YouTube) uses slower, less expensive circuits.
 And your important traffic like voice, CRM and office365 use a less congested, speedy circuit.
 Let’s be honest, SD-WAN is the true hero of this intergalactic connectivity story.

-iomart can keep you secure, and connected, so you can get on with doing what you do best at lightning speed (fighting the Sith I believe).
+iomart can keep you secure, and connected, so you can get on with doing what you do best at lightning speed.